-- 2. Familiarity with recent historiography on art and authority in early modern Britain.
+- Discuss Tudor and Stuart visual culture with relation to recent historiography on art and authority in early modern Britain

-- 3. The ability to place individual artists within a clear chronology and to assess their impact upon developments in court culture.
+- Place individual artists within a clear chronology and assess their impact upon developments in court culture

-- 4. A thorough understanding of the primary visual and material sources through which monarchs fashioned their images.
+- Assess the primary visual and material sources through which monarchs fashioned their images

 Adamson, John (ed.)
 The Princely Courts of Europe (London, 1999).

 Aston, Margaret, The King's Bedpost: Reformation and Iconography in a Tudor Group Portrait (Cambridge, 1995).

 Corp, Edward (ed.), A Court in Exile: The Stuarts in France 1689-1718 (Cambridge, 2004).

 Donovan, Fiona, Rubens and England (New Haven and London, 2004).

 Hearn, Karen, Dynasties: Painting in Tudor and Jacobean England 1530-1630 (London, 1995).